frcs/quizml/README.md

 In Ordering questions, the student is asked to rank each statement (`answer`) in correct order.
 The statements need to be entered in correct order.
-Shuffling occurs when generating the exam (see how to set the random seed).
+Shuffling occurs when generating the exam (see how to set the random seed here).

 ```yaml
 - type: ordering